-Securing sensitive data on USBs and removable devices with encryption will ensure that your employees take advantage of their convenience without jeopardizing company data.
-Enforced encryption tools allow organizations to automatically deploy an encryption solution to USBs connected to a company computer, ensuring that any sensitive data copied onto USBs will be encrypted.
-This means that if a USB is lost or stolen, third parties will not be able to access the data on it.
+By securing sensitive data on USBs and removable devices with encryption, your employees can take advantage of their convenience without jeopardizing company data.
+Enforced encryption tools allow organizations to automatically deploy an encryption solution to USBs connected to a company computer and, thus, ensure that any sensitive data copied onto these devices is encrypted.
+This means that if a USB gets lost or stolen, third parties will not be able to access the data on it.

 3. Use specialized software to protect data

-While security measures such as implementing antivirus software and firewalls are essential to guard against outsider attacks, you must also ensure that sensitive information is not lost or stolen through employees’ neglect or malicious intent.
+Security measures such as implementing antivirus software and firewalls are essential to guard against outsider attacks.
+But you must also ensure that sensitive information is not lost or stolen through employees’ neglect or malicious intent.

 To prevent sensitive data from being transferred or stored locally on work computers, publishing companies can deploy a Data Loss Prevention (DLP) solution such as Endpoint Protector.
 With a DLP, you can define sensitive data based on predefined profiles for PII, intellectual property, or data protection laws.
-Then you can apply policies that identify, track, or control the movements of sensitive data and, thus, prevent data leakage.
+Then you can apply policies that identify, track, or control the movements of sensitive data and, thus, significantly reduce the risk of data leakage.